CapSen Robotics

 Venture Round in 2017

-Onward Robotics specializes in automation technology that integrates humans and robots to enhance efficiency in fulfillment operations.
-The company offers a solution called Meet Me, which combines proprietary software with person-to-goods mobile robots.
-This technology is designed for e-commerce, warehousing, distribution, and logistics, helping organizations improve productivity, flexibility, and speed.
-Onward Robotics' autonomous material handling robots can navigate human-friendly environments, accurately identify objects, and pick items or bins at speeds comparable to human workers.
-This capability allows businesses to streamline their logistics processes and maintain a competitive edge in the growing automation landscape.
+Onward Robotics specializes in innovative automation technology that integrates humans and robots into a unified system, aimed at transforming fulfillment processes.
+The company offers a solution called Meet Me, which combines proprietary software with mobile robots designed for person-to-goods operations.
+This technology enhances efficiency in warehousing, distribution, and e-commerce by enabling robots to navigate human-centric environments, accurately identify and pick items, and operate at speeds comparable to human workers.
+As a result, Onward Robotics provides organizations with increased productivity, flexibility, and speed, helping them maintain a competitive edge in the logistics and manufacturing sectors.

 Rapid Flow Technologies